A sweeping coronavirus lockdown in Turkey sets off arguments and economic anxiety

 The government’s management of the pandemic has come under harsh scrutiny.
 In the months leading up to the lockdown, people bristled at footage of crowded political rallies held by Erdogan’s ruling party.

 Even the country’s speedy vaccination campaign has stumbled.
-A Chinese company that was contracted to send 100 million coronavirus vaccines failed to deliver most of them.
-Another order, placed with Pfizer, is not expected to arrive until June.
+A Chinese company that was contracted to send 100 million coronavirus vaccine doses failed to deliver most of them.
+Another order, placed with Pfizer for its vaccine with BioNTech, is not expected to arrive until June.

 Turkey’s foreign minister said this month that people who come into contact with tourists would be vaccinated, a pledge that grated on those waiting their turn.